osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 ### 6.3 Class Diagram

-Unified Modified Language Class diagrams provide general overview of the schematics of an application.
+Unified Modified Language Class diagrams provide a general overview of the schematics of an application.
 In this case, the class diagram help model the information system used for the project and features nine attributes namely: TravelCompanyOwner, RelationshipManager, Customer, Call, TargetList, TravelPackage, SaleItem, Match and Questionnaire.
-In addition, the class diagram shows the association name, aggregation and composition relationships with their respective associations multiplicity (1 to 1, 1 to 0..* and 1 to 1..*).
+In addition, the class diagram shows the association name, aggregation and composition relationships with their respective associations' multiplicity (1 to 1, 1 to 0..* and 1 to 1..*).

 <img align="center">
 <img src="https://user-images.githubusercontent.com/49214046/82742268-5040b400-9d9f-11ea-9640-454210e5a0e0.jpg" width="900" height="750"  />